jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_75.md

 [
 	{
-		"funcName":"Support multiple data sources",
+		"funcName":"Support Multiple Data Sources",
 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Data source connection",
+				"funcTitle":"Data Source Connection",
 				"funcP":"Data integration natively supports a variety of common data sources, which can connect and collect data from different data sources in cloud service and user’s local environment, and accelerate the data integration process.
-Currently, it supports cloud storage, Cloud Database, data computing service, SQL Server, Oracle, MySQL, DB2, FTP and other services"
+Currently, it supports cloud storage, Cloud Database, Data Compute, SQL Server, Oracle, MySQL, DB2, FTP and other services"
 			}
 		]
 	},